 As I’m reading a book, I make tons of highlights.
 After I’m done, I transfer them to a new page in the appropriate category.

 If I need something, I can easily navigate to any category or search for the things I’m looking for.

-The good news is: you’re not alone.
+Blogging is hard work.
+But the good news is that you’re not alone.

 Any questions?
-Let me know in the comments or on Twitter.
+Let me know on Twitter.